-State Status of the static routes: Enabled: Double-click to enable the route created.
+Status Status of the static routes: Enabled: Double-click to enable the route created.
 Disabled: The route is not functional.
-The line will be grayed out in order to reflect this.
-Interface (Mandatory) Drop-down list that allows selecting an interface from Loopback, Ethernet, VLAN, Dialup, GRE and GRETAP.
-Gateway (Optional) Clicking on this column will open the objects database in order to select a host or a virtual interface (IPsec).
+The line will be grayed out in order to reflect this Interface (Mandatory) Drop-down list that allows selecting a Loopback, Ethernet, VLAN, Dialup, GRE or GRETAP interface.
+Gateway (Optional) Clicking on this column will open the objects database in order to select a host or a virtua interface (IPsec).
 If the object is a host object, it must specify a MAC address.
 Comments (Optional) Any text.